 But when you’re braking hard, and pushed forward by momentum, the forces on the frame change completely.

-Braking introduces the new variable of displacement–how much your frame flexes under a heavy load.
+Braking increases vertical displacement–how much your frame flexes under a heavy load.
 It’s not inches as depicted here, but it is enough for experienced riders to notice and appreciate the displacement differences among different frame materials (steel, aluminum, titanium, carbon).

-Even more than last time, you can see the importance of that front frame triangle.
-Not only does it disperse loads better, but here it minimizes displacement that affects ride quality!
+Imagine if you had only one bar in the front, as with most folding bikes, free to flex wildly.
+Not only does a triangle disperse loads better, but here it minimizes vertical displacement that affects ride quality!

 A standard front triangle in a CHANGE bike leads to less displacement, a better ride, and less chance of a broken frame (and the only ruggedness-certified folding bike in the world).